bomonike/bomonike.github.io/mcp.md

    The LLM also helps MCP <strong>decide</strong> from among tools to use and interacts with tools <strong>autonomously</strong>.

 * <strong>MCP Client</strong> = a <strong>front-end</strong> (GUI or CLI) app that consumes functionality by making MCP-compliant requests that execute tools, fetch resources, or use prompts.
+List at

+   <a target="_blank" href="https://modelcontextprotocol.io/clients">https://modelcontextprotocol.io/clients</a>

    Examples are Warp, Claude Desktop, VS Code extensions, custom AI applications.
 For example, on Claude client Desktop, click on the slider icon to see what MCP Servers were installed:

    <img alt="mcp-claude-client-432x419.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1760591658/mcp-claude-client-432x419_qea3uz.png" />